madhukark/nsx-install-wrapper/README.md

 The provided nsx-install.py script merges these files to generate a JSON file which is used by the Ansible modules to install NSX.

+### What the wrapper does:
+* Deploys a NSX Manager cluster (or a single NSX node)
+* Configures NSX Manager with vCenters
+* Deploys 2 Edges and creates a cluster
+* Creates a Host Switch Profile and Transport Node Profile
+* Preps one or more vCenter Clusters (to create Host Transport Nodes)
+* Adds a License file to NSX Manager and Accepts the EULA

 ## System Dependencies
 There are dependency on the following tools:
 * Python > 3.6.x